greenwoodms06/roster-rotation/docs/DETAILS.md

 - **Saved plays** -- drag dots into position, then save as a named play via the + menu.
 Load any saved play from the dropdown to restore positions instantly.
 Plays are per-team, per-season (or per-standalone bucket).
 - **Route drawing** -- toggle draw mode (pencil icon), then drag your finger across the field to draw movement paths.
 Routes render as smooth curves with arrowheads.
 Tap a route to select it, then delete it individually.
 Undo and clear-all are available.
+- **Zone drawing** -- toggle zone mode (square icon) to draw freehand shapes on the field.
+Four colors available (blue, red, yellow, green).
+Zones render as semi-transparent filled shapes.
+Tap a zone to select and delete.
+Zones layer above the field background but below routes and dots.
 - **Defense overlay** -- toggle DEF to show draggable opponent X markers (red).
 Add or remove markers as needed.
 Defense positions save with plays.
 - **Formations** -- switch between sport-specific formations (e.g., 2-3-1, 3-2-1 for soccer 7v7).
 Each sport has a detailed SVG field background.

+All diagramming elements (dot positions, routes, zones, defense markers) persist when saving a play and are included in backup exports.

 ## Setup